DataDog/ci-teamcity-plugin/CONTRIBUTING.md

 - Have a stated goal and detailed description of the changes made;
 - Include thorough test coverage and documentation, where applicable;
 - Pass all tests on CI;
-- Receive at least one approval from a project member of the Datadog Ci Visibility team.
+- Receive at least one approval from a project member of the Datadog CI Visibility team.

 Make sure that your code is clean and readable, and that your commits are small and atomic, with a proper commit message.